rhamill1/rails-associations/readme.md

 Note: `belongs_to` uses the singular form of the class name (`:owner`), while `has_many` uses the pluralized form (`:pets`).

-But if you think about it, this is exactly how you'd want to say this in plain English.
+If you think about it, this is exactly how you'd want to say this in plain English.
 For example, if we were just discussing the relationship between pets and owners, we'd say:

   - "One owner has many pets"
   - "A pet belongs to an owner"

-This makes rails aware of the relationship and ActiveRecord will make it easy for us to do things in the console or in our code that make use of this relationship.
+This makes Rails aware of the relationship.
+Active Record will make it easy for us to do things in the console or in our code that make use of this relationship, like writing `an_owner.pets` and `one_pet.owner`.

 ### Wading in Deeper: Using our Associations